-This course introduces students to the concepts of robotics and automation and the increased use of these systems in a variety of industries.
-Students will explore the evolution of robotics technology and learn the skills of programming and troubleshooting.
-Students will engage in the engineering design process as they build and program a robot that can perform different tasks.
+This course introduces students to the concepts of robotics and automation and the increased use of these in various industries.
+Students engage in the engineering design process as they build and program a robot that can perform different tasks.
+The evolution of robotics technology is explored, and the skills of programming and troubleshooting are emphasized.

-Open to grade 9; one semester; 1/2 credit
+Open to grade 9; one semester; 1/2 credit Open to grades 10-12; full year; 1 credit